Life at Rhodes

 For more information, please see the SRC website.

 As time progresses, you may desire to move off campus and live in Grahamstown.
 We call students living off-campus 'Oppidans', or 'Oppis' for short.
 Oppis all live in 'digs' - rented student accommodation.
 If you want to be free from the structures of on-campus life, digs is for you.
 (We do not, however, recommend spending your first year at Rhodes in digs, because students are more likely to find a supportive social network in residence).
 Most students move into digs with a group of friends to share costs and to create a family away from home.
 Digs life has its own challenges, but it is an exciting way to experience Rhodes and Grahamstown.
-To help you through your life in digs, there is a the Oppidan Union.
+To help you through your life in digs, there is the Oppidan Union.
 This body looks after your interests as a student at Rhodes.

 Please see the Oppidan Union website.

 Rhodes has its own Radio station: Rhodes Music Radio 89.7fm.
 This is a student radio station, playing a wide range of music.
 They often provide music for sports and social events at Rhodes.
 Tune in while you are here; or, if you think you have the talent, why not ask if they have a spot for you to DJ?
+For more information on RMR, visit their website.

 Grahamstown is a microcosm of the disparity that exists between rich and poor in South Africa.
 Eastern Grahamstown is poverty-stricken and student engagement plays a large role in improving people's lives.
 Community engagement also provides you with a chance to enrich your life through learning from the many wonderful people that live here.
-Though this is not for the faint-hearted, it is an unregrettable learning experience that will open your eyes to another way of life.
+Though this is not for the faint-hearted, it is an unforgettable learning experience that will open your eyes to another way of life.

 Rhodes University offers students an opportunity to do volunteer work and help the community of Grahamstown.
 There are a variety of projects to choose from, which work to improve the psychological and material welfare of people in need, and help is always appreciated!